 Martha E. Martir

-Martha is an associate in Ropes & Gray’s business restructuring department, where she is involved in teams advising debtors, creditors, equity holders, investors, and other interested parties in the context of domestic and international corporate restructurings and liquidations.
+Martha is an associate in Ropes & Gray’s business restructuring department, where she is involved in teams advising debtors, creditors, equity holders, investors, and other interested parties in the context of domestic and international corporate restructurings and liquidations, both in and out of court, with an emphasis on large chapter 11 cases.
 Martha has experience representing clients in all phases of bankruptcy litigation, chapter 15 proceedings, fraudulent conveyance litigation, “section 363” asset sales, and contested plans of reorganization.